 The County wants to ensure a safe and healthy work environment for all employees.
 Safety is everyone’s responsibility, and the County expects all employees to get involved.
+Supervisors and Managers are responsible for ensuring that employees follow safety procedures.
 Employees who see an unsafe condition or work practice, no matter how small it may seem, should report it to a supervisor or the Safety and Occupational Health Section of the Risk Management Division.
-Refer also to the Safety Handbook "Your Right to Know" and the Safety Manual on the BC-Net under Risk Management.
+Refer also to the County’s Safety Manual on the BC-Net under Risk Management.
 Contact the Safety and Occupational Health Section for further information.

 The County employs individuals in seasonal positions.
 These individuals may be recalled to work each season to perform work during a temporary or transitory peak period that recurs as a result of events such as tax collection or recreation programs.
 Individuals in seasonal positions may not work more than the equivalent of six months in any 12-month period.

 Workplace security is a responsibility shared by the County and all employees.
 The County may request the cooperation of an employee in agreeing to a search of personal property, such as packages, briefcases, purses and similar containers as well as private vehicles parked on County property.
 County supervisors and managerial employees have the right to enter or search County property with or without notice, including desks, lockers, computers, phones and email.
 Generally, there shall be no expectation of privacy while on any County property, or of any property brought onto County premises.
 This delicate balance between privacy and security is important to everyone and cooperation is needed from all employees.
 Contact the Human Resources Division - Labor Relations Section at email@example.com or 954-357-6006 for further information.
 Refer also to Policy Opposing Workplace Violence.